Information for prospective students

-We will follow the current government guidelines at the time.
+We will follow the government guidelines at the time.
 This may mean that we revert back to a blended teaching model or to teaching fully online.
 We will keep arrangements under review so that we can adjust them as things develop.

 How did online teaching work during the previous lockdowns?

-We have learnt an immense amount about blended and online learning over the past year and can bring our new expertise to bear this academic year if it is needed.
+We have learnt an immense amount about blended and online learning over the past two years and can bring our new expertise to bear this academic year if it is needed.

 We went online just before Easter 2020 and from September 2020 offered a blended teaching model, which meant that we offered as much in person training as we could in Term 1 (following strict Covid safety guidelines).
 We unfortunately had to move to all online teaching in Term 2 and used the blended model for some groups in Term 3.

 At the start of the pandemic and first lockdown, we built Zoom into our virtual learning package so we could provide a secure platform for live discussions and teaching sessions and personal development groups, supported by access to online learning resources.
 Some students and staff found working online more tiring than face to face so we adjusted the learning sessions to include more breaks and smaller group discussions to try to counteract this.
 We were able to offer virtually all the teaching contact we would have offered normally.
 We believe we have managed to transfer much of the ethos of the Minster and the experiential learning we offer.